 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-A hidden paradise of subtropical gardens and eclectic collections...
+A hidden paradise of subtropical gardens and quirky collections...

 Overbeck's is situated along a beautiful road that winds up along this panoramic stretch of coast.
-Please note this is a country lane which is very narrow in places.
+Please note this is a country lane which is very narrow in places and steep.